pablo-aja-macaya/ARVIA/README.md

                                     '{sample_id}_[1,2].fastq.gz' / '{sample_id}_S\d+_L\d+_R[1,2]_\d+.fastq.gz'
 -a, --assemblies path [path ...]
 Input assembly files.
 Must follow one of these structures:
                                     '{sample_id}.{fasta,fna,fa,fas}' (default: None)
+-g, --gbks path [path ...]
+Input annotated assembly files in GBK format.
+Only used in 1 vs 1 comparisons
+                                    if given --one_to_one.
+Must follow one of these structures: '{sample_id}.{gbk}' (default: None)
 ```

 ## Output